BINF-6310L-8310L-Spring25/Problem_Set_13/README.md

 Answer the questions below

+# Question 6A
 - How many loci pass our MTC and are significantly associated with Plant height?

+# Question 6B
-- What gene is associated with the varaint found on chromosome 8.
-Use the Rice Genome Browswer to find the gene (LOC...) that contains the associated vairant found on Chromosome 8 (note the format for searching a landmark region MUST follow a strict format.
-If the associated loci was on chromosome 2 and position 145 you would search for "Chr2:145..146
+- What gene is associated with the variant found on chromosome 8?
+Use the Rice Genome Browser to find the gene (LOC...) that contains the associated variant found on Chromosome 8 (note the format for searching a landmark region MUST follow a strict format.
+If the associated locus was on chromosome 2 and position 145 you would search for "Chr2:145..146